 The Board again wishes to remind the public to properly dispose of gloves and masks at all public locations.

-The Board wishes to thank the Health Department staff, and volunteer School Nurses for their continued dedication during these unprecedented times.
+The Board wishes to thank the Health Department staff for their continued dedication during these unprecedented times.

 Respectfully submitted by the Board of Health